-Factors affecting the Society's NIM include the level of competition within the mortgage and savings markets, the returns achievable on liquid assets, the costs of wholesale funding, and the level of SONIA, a variable rate that governs the interest received on the Society's interest rate swaps that are used to hedge fixed rate mortgages.
-A higher level of SONIA increases the overall level of interest earned on the Society's fixed rate mortgages.
+Factors affecting the Society's NIM include the level of competition within the mortgage and savings markets, the returns achievable on liquid assets, the costs of wholesale funding, and the level of SONIA, a variable rate that governs the interest received and paid on the Society's interest rate swaps that are used to hedge fixed rate mortgages and savings.
+A higher level of SONIA increases the overall level of interest earned since the Society has a higher notional value of interest rate swaps hedging fixed rate mortgages than those hedging fixed rate savings.

-Commencing in December 2021, the Bank of England raised its bank base rate from the historic low of 0.1% to 3.0% in November 2022.
+The Bank of England raised its bank base rate from 3.00% at 30 November 2022 to 5.25% in August 2023.
 As a result of these rate increases, the Society earned higher returns on its liquid assets, a significant proportion of which were, and continue to be, invested at the Bank of England earning base rate.
-These higher returns were partially offset by an increase in wholesale funding interest costs, particularly on central bank funding, and resulted in an increase in the Society's net interest margin to 1.45% (2021: 1.34%).
-The increase in margin was used to fund the increased operational costs incurred in the year, with the consequence that the benefit of the rises in base rate could not always be passed on in full to all savers.
+These higher returns were partially offset by an increase in wholesale funding interest costs and an increase in interest paid to savers that exceeded the increase in interest received from borrowers.
+As interest rates rose, management carefully considered the interests of borrowing members, savings members, and the Society's capacity to invest for the future, with the result that the benefit of the rises in base rate were not always passed on in full to all savers.